Bela Trivedi

-Bela Madhurya Trivedi (born on 10 June 1960) is a former judge of the Supreme Court of India.
+Bela Madhurya Trivedi (born 10 June 1960) is a former judge of the Supreme Court of India.
 Before being appointed a judge, she served as the law secretary to Modi Government in Gujarat, when Narendra Modi was the then chief minister.

 after that she had been a judge of the Gujarat High Court from 2016 to 2021.
 She formerly served as an additional judge of the Gujarat High Court from 17 February 2011 to 27 June 2011 and later served as the additional judge of the Rajasthan High Court.

 Controversies

 Handling opposition Parties Sensitive Cases

 Over the past few months, several cases have been reassigned to benches that include Justice Trivedi or others, contrary to regulations.
 According to the ‘Supreme Court Handbook on Practice and Procedure and Office Procedure’, cases should remain with the senior judge who first received them or a judge who is overseeing a related case."